On This Page

 Pomeranian Hip Dysplasia

 Can Pomeranians suffer from Hip Dysplasia?
-I suppose it might be possible, but would be extremely rare.
+Yes, they can, but Pomeranian hip dysplasia is rare.
 Hip Dysplasia is a problem usually associated with the larger dog breeds.

 I have been actively breeding Champion Pomeranians since 1975 and have never heard or seen Pomeranian Hip Dysplasia.